ganastor/htpc-download-box/README.md

 `docker-compose up -d`

 Sonarr web UI listens on port 8989 by default.
-The full data directoryn needs to be mounted in the container.
+The full data directory needs to be mounted in the container.
 Both the directory where the downloaders will drop the complete files and the end location where the media player will find the processed content.
 By mounting the whole directory, sonarr gets full control to use atomic (instant) moves between folders as well as hard link functionality to avoid data duplication.
 (Especially handy on setups with limited storage.)

 Check out the [planned paths](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) documentation on the [servarr wiki](https://wiki.servarr.com/) for a more detailed explanation.